Bento Grid Slot System¶

 4-column breakpoint (findOptimalLayout4Col)¶

-This is the primary desktop layout.
-It brute-forces all valid combinations of column count (3 or 4) and double-to-triple promotions, then ranks them by:
+This is the main desktop layout.
+It tries all valid combinations of column count (3 or 4) and promotions, ranking by:

 - No orphaned card in the last row (preferred)